 Is Giant Killing manga worth reading after watching the anime?

-Can I skip the anime and just read the Giant Killing manga?
+Can I skip the anime and just read the Giant Killing manga ?

 What was the final match covered in the Giant Killing anime?

 The anime does not conclude with a full, final match.
 The last few episodes focus on the build-up and first half of the match between East Tokyo United (ETU) and Osaka Gunners.
-The anime ends before this crucial match is fully resolved, making it a major reason fans seek out the manga.
+The anime ends before this crucial match is fully resolved, making it a major reason fans seek out the

 Why is the pacing of the Giant Killing manga considered slow?